himmAllRight/himmAllRight-source/content/post/virtio-3d-vms.md

 <div class="caption">Parallels desktop on MacOS</div>
 </center>

-Parallels  handled graphics on both my Windows and Linux guests wonderfully.
-I could full screen, and felt like I was running that OS on my macbook.
+Parallels handled graphics of both my Windows and Linux guests wonderfully.
+I could full screen the VM, and felt like I was running that OS on my macbook.
 I was sad when the trial was over, and decided not to buy the subscription.
-My main reason being...
-I am a Linux user and my VM computer is *not* my macbook, it's my Linux desktop.
+My main reason being... my VM computer is *not* my macbook, it's my Linux desktop.

-I love libvirt and virt-manager, but using parallels showed me that I really needed to figure out who to improve the graphics situation of my VMs to catch up.
-I wanted to be able to work in guest VMs full screen, without lagging UI or feeling like I was *in* a VM.
+I love libvirt and virt-manager, but using parallels showed me that I really needed to figure out how to improve the graphics situation of my VMs to catch up.
+I wanted to be able to work in guest VMs full screen, without a lagging UI or feeling like I was *in* a VM.

 ### VFIO - GPU Passthrough